-In the table (3), each line describes a gene related to an enzymatic reaction or a KO of this pathway.
-EC numbers (enzymatic functions) and the predictions of KofamScan are useful to construct these links.
+In the table (3), each line describes a gene related to an enzymatic reaction of this pathway.
+EC numbers (enzymatic functions) are useful to construct these links.
 The " region " column indicates the genes presence/absence in the region of interest.